Skip to main content

 Headband-Ganglion Tutorial

-The Ganglion board supports four channels of EEG/EMG/EEG input and can stream data over bluetooth or wifi.
+The Ganglion board supports four channels of EEG/EMG/EEG input and streams data over bluetooth.
 In this tutorial we will show you how to obtain two frontal lobe measurements and two temporal lobe measurements using the four channels of the Ganglion and stream the data over bluetooth!

 Battery

-All OpenBCI boards ship with a 2-pin standard JST compatible 4-AA battery holder OR a compact, rechargeable lithium polymer 3.7V battery and USB charger.
+All OpenBCI boards ship with a compact, rechargeable lithium polymer 3.7V battery and USB charger (or a 2-pin standard JST compatible 4-AA battery holder, pre-2023).

 Hardware

 Your Ganglion may have shipped with orange protective cellophane over switches sw1 - sw4.
-After you've peeled the protective layer off, and flipped the switches to down position, they will look like the image below.
-Please do not skip this step.
+After you've peeled the protective layer off, and flipped the switches to down position, the Ganglion board will be in EEG mode (shown below).

 Steps